-Outdoor Splash pad at Tōia in Otahuhu.
-As Tōia is a multi-purpose community facility it also has a library, swimming pools, indoor baskball courts, recreation and training facilities, playgrounds, picnic areas and cafe.
+Large outdoor Splash pad at Tōia in Otahuhu.
+As Tōia is a multi-purpose community facility it also has a library, swimming pools, indoor basketball courts, recreation and training facilities, playgrounds, picnic areas and a cafe.

 Potters Park, Corner of Dominion Road and Balmoral Road, Balmoral, Auckland

 Auckland’s first public splash pad opened at Potters Park in 2013.
 The splash pad has tip buckets, sprinklers, mists and fountains and is normally open from September to May each year.
 The playground is right next to the Splash Pad and if you want a shady spot there are some large trees and a band rotunda behind the playground.
 Toilets, changing rooms and water foundations are at the park too.
 If you are there in the evening, the Splash pad is lit up at night to enjoy too.

 6. Moana-Nui-a-Kiwa Pool and Leisure Centre Splash Pad

 66R Mascot Avenue, Mangere, South Auckland

 Facebook: Moana Nui a Kiwa Pool and Leisure Centre